 The fifth important thing to know about recurring deposits is the documentation.
 Most banks do not allow resident individuals to open a recurring deposit without a linked savings account.
 Yes, that is correct.
 This is because a recurring deposit will be created subject to sufficient availability of funds in your savings account.
 The amount of deposit, primary as well as future ones, will be debited from the savings account.
 So once the savings account is opened, the banks do not need any further documentation to open an RD.
 On maturity, the total funds, including the amount due to recurring deposit interest rates, will be credited to the savings account selected by you for opening the recurring deposit.

-Connect with us at IDFC bank to invest in a recurring deposit, today.
+Connect with us at IDFC FIRST Bank to invest in a recurring deposit, today.

 KRM Tower, 7th Floor, No. 1,